A photo shows a restaurant which allegedly offers smoking “cones” for its patrons in Japan. Is this image real or fake?

-It is Probably Fake.
+It’s Probably Fake.

-There are two primary issues which bring us to the conclusion that the photo is fake.
+There are two primary issues which bring us to the conclusion that the photo is probably fake.
 First, the light pattern is exactly the same on each of the cones.
 This indicates that the cones were copied and pasted when digitally creating this image.
-Second, there appears to be no evidence – no other photos – to corroborate the existence of these smoking cones, or smoking “hoods” as some have called them.
+Second, there appears to be no evidence – no other photos or news reports – to corroborate the existence of these smoking cones, or smoking “hoods” as some have called them.

 Those old enough to remember the 1960s TV show “Get Smart” will instantly make the connection between these smoking cones and the “Cone of Silence” featured on several episodes of that series.